h0ssimo/h0ssimo.github.io/_drafts/articles/tips-and-tricks-an-artist-friendly-approach-to-sculpt-groom-hair.md

 ##### Tertiary Details

 The Tertiary Details; this pass could be more time-consuming, but I gotta say if the previous passes have gone as you would like, this is the fun part.
+Tertiary Details define, well, the tiny details like single hair strands (in sculpture), and the fly-away hairs added on the silhouette.
+This pass is also supposed to add more randomness and breakups to the hair.

+Another important aspect of this pass could be on the hairlines.
+The way hair touches the head may not look good/natural until this step.
+You have to try to add more single strands/low-count chunks of hair to where the hair meets the scalp.
+This is a huge step to the realism, which most artist either forget, or don't pay too much attention.